· winning · 3 min read

 In high school, I studied Spanish for four years.
 I barely scraped by, despite endless quizzing and vocabulary drills.
 I could handle synthesis—math, fine arts, English—but rote memorization?
 That felt impossible.

-Foreign languages, history, government, biology—they all seemed out of reach.
-My instinct was to say:
+Foreign languages, history, government, biology, they all seemed out of reach.
+My instinct was to say: “It’s not my thing.
+I’m not good at this.”

 But here’s the truth: just because something doesn’t come naturally doesn’t mean it’s beyond you.

-Society loves to box us in.
 You’re a “math person.”
 You’re “bad at languages.”
+You’re “tone deaf”.
 These narratives stick, and they keep us from growing.

 But they’re not true.